 Remember the days before speakeasies?
 Me neither.

-Everyone loves a good speakeasy, which is why Blind Spot is one of my favourite cool bars in Covent Garden.
+Everyone loves a good speakeasy, which is why Blind Spot is one of our favourite cool bars in Covent Garden.

-The rich leather and deep hardwood gives Blind Spot that oh-so-elegant appeal – but it’s the drinks that are the real star of the show.
+The rich leather and deep hardwood give Blind Spot that oh-so-elegant appeal – but it’s the drinks that are the real star of the show.

 I particularly love the “round-the-world” theme of the cocktail menu, which features favourites from diverse destinations such as Sydney, Osaka and Mumbai.